marekvospel/blog/src/routes/posts/web-basics/+page.md

 formed and what it's format is.
 The reason why HTTP is explained is that it's the protocol used by web browsers for loading websites.

 So what does HTTP connection look like?
-HTTP is request-response protocol, so for every interaction, a new connection is made (for example the HTML is loaded with one request, it's CSS is loaded right after in another request) (there are exceptions like [HTTP polling](https://stackoverflow.com/questions/12555043/my-understanding-of-http-polling-long-polling-http-streaming-and-websockets))
+HTTP is a request-response protocol, so for every interaction, a new connection is made (for example the HTML is loaded with one request, it's CSS is loaded right after in another request) (there are exceptions like [HTTP polling](https://stackoverflow.com/questions/12555043/my-understanding-of-http-polling-long-polling-http-streaming-and-websockets))
 Excluding the information required for the data to get to the right place over the internet, the protocol is using text for everything.
 Let's go over the different parts of the following example request.